 Do not remove the Secure Digital Card from your phone when you are seeing or saving a picture.
 Also, avoid changing it when your camera is on.

 Do not place your flashcard in a dusty and wet place.

 Make a habit of using one memory card on one device.

-Memory card is not reading problem is common today.
+A memory card is not a reading problem that is common today.
 We hope our fixes will help you solve your unrecognized SD device issue.
 If you are facing a data loss, use Recoverit data recovery software.
 This professional tool guarantees 100% recovery and also offers a 7-day money-back guarantee.